martineastwood/penaltyblog/docs/changelog/index.rst

 ---------------

 - Initial release of plotting library
-- Added query string filtering with support for boolean expressions and field comparisons
+- `Flow` now supports it's own query language, with support for boolean expressions and field comparisons via ``.query``
-- GoalsModel ``.fit`` function now takes an optional dictionary of arguments to pass to scipy's optimiser
+- All GoalsModel ``.fit`` functions now takes an optional dictionary of arguments to pass to scipy's optimiser
+- All GoalsModels now fit using an optional gradient, which reduces the fit time by approx 5x

 Documentation Improvements
 ----------------------------

 - Added Pitch documentation
 - Updated Flow documentation with ``.query`` examples
+- Updated the Goals Models examples following the addition of the gradients

 v1.4.1 (2025-06-24)
 ^^^^^^^^^^^^^^^^^^^^